Placing a good geocache - one that others want to find and thank you for placing - takes just a little bit more thought and effort.

 Take a look at this summary video of how to hide a geocache:

-It is crucial that you maintain any geocaches you place.
 You cannot place a geocache and never check it again.
 Imagine you placed a fantastically devious fake mushroom container (they do exist, and they are difficult).
 The first people to find it would love it.
 Then, say it broke, went missing or the log was wet.
 Someone finding it a few years later would not experience the same clever geocache.
 They wouldn't enjoy it as much as the first finders.
 In other words, it would have transformed into a different geocache, in a sorry state.

 Maintaining your geocache prevents this from happening.
 By regularly visiting your hide, you can repair the container, hide a new one if the previous one has gone missing and replace the log if needed.
 Consequently, your geocache will live on in all its glory throughout its life, meaning everyone will enjoy it.

 If someone logs 'Needs Maintenance' on your geocache, head out as soon as you can to rectify the issue.
 If you're lucky, it will coincide with one of your routine maintenance trips.

 If you can no longer maintain your geocache for any given reason, you may wish to send it for adoption.
 Our FAQ page contains a question surrounding adoption, so we suggest you take a look there for more information.

 For more advice, keep reading on about GAGB geocache hiding guidelines for some general advice… GAGB Geocache Hiding Guidelines